 No. As interest from ISAs is tax free it will not count towards your Personal Savings Allowance.

-No. You don’t have to divulge anything about your tax status or savings income to any account provider.
+No. You don’t have to divulge anything about your tax status or savings income to any account providers.

 The answer is a simple yes.
 For many people, ISAs are still an attractive way to save.

-For most people it will still be best to put their money into a top cash ISA first, and then use the personal allowance after that.
+For most people it will still be best to put their money into a top cash ISA first, and then use the Personal Savings Allowance after that.